-For the years ended December 31, 2020 and 2019, we define the Same Store Portfolio as a subset of our Total Portfolio and includes properties that were wholly-owned by us for the entire period presented.
-We define Acquisitions, Dispositions and Other as any properties that were acquired, sold or held for development or repurposing during the period from January 1, 2019 through December 31, 2020.
+For the years ended December 31, 2021, and 2020, we define the Same Store Portfolio as a subset of our Total Portfolio and includes properties that were wholly owned by us for the entire period presented.
+We define Acquisitions, Dispositions and Other as any properties that were acquired, sold, or held for development or repurposing during the period from January 1, 2020 through December 31, 2021.

-Year Ended December 31, 2020 Compared to December 31, 2019
+Year Ended December 31, 2021, Compared to December 31, 2020

-The following table summarizes the results of operations for our Same Store Portfolio, our acquisitions, dispositions and other and total portfolio for the year ended December 31, 2020 and 2019 (dollars in thousands):
+The following table summarizes the results of operations for our Same Store Portfolio, our acquisitions, dispositions and other and total portfolio for the years ended December 31, 2021 and 2020 (dollars in thousands):